Home » Blog » IT Alert: Osama-Themed Phishing Attempts

 IT Alert: Osama-Themed Phishing Attempts

-The United States Computer Emergency Readiness Team (https://www.us-cert.gov) reports that Internet criminals often take advantage of high-profile news stories, such as the recent death of Osama bin Laden, by launching a mass phishing attack, termed “spear phishing.”
-Embedded links (allegedly to access video coverage, photos or other multimedia) and attachments are used to lure you into providing confidential information and/or to infect your computer system, or draw you to a Web site designed to infect your computer or network.
+The United States Computer Emergency Readiness Team (https://www.us-cert.gov) reports that Internet criminals often take advantage of high-profile news stories, such as the recent death of Osama Bin Laden, by launching a mass phishing attack, termed “spear phishing.”
+Embedded links (allegedly used to access video coverage, photos, or other multimedia) and attachments are used to lure you into providing confidential information and/or to infect your computer system, or draw you to a Web site designed to infect your computer or network.

 While there have been no reports of these email phishing attacks yet, similar attacks have already begun to appear on popular social media sites such as Facebook.
 Axxys Technologies recommends the following safe computing practices to protect yourself and your IT resources from email scams: